-Year 9 students explore: the human body's response to change, interdependence and ecosystems, plate tectonics, atoms, changes in matter, energy transfer and waves, and Science story-telling.
+Year 9 students explore: the human body's response to change, interdependence and ecosystems, earth sciences, atoms, changes in matter and energy transfer and waves.

 Year 10 Curriculum is a full year of study structured around the disciplines of Biology, Chemistry, Earth Sciences and Physics.